 Driver: Rising demand for power generation through sustainable means

-Geothermal electricity generation relies mainly on technologies that exploit conventional geothermal resources, such as dry steam plants, flash plants (single, double, and triple), binary plants, and combined cycle or hybrid plants.
-However, as high-quality conventional resources become harder to access, deeper resources may become accessible in the future through the development of enhanced geothermal systems.
+Conventional geothermal resources currently exploited technologies are dominated by the following in the generation of geothermal electricity: dry steam plants, single flash plants, double flash plants, triple flash plants, binary plants, and combined cycle or hybrid plants.
+As high-quality conventional resources become increasingly inaccessible, deeper resources may become accessible in the future through the development of enhanced geothermal systems.

-At the end of 2021, the total installed geothermal power generation capacity stood at 15,960 MW.
-Additional capacity was added in several countries along with Colombia and Taiwan which have added geothermal power newly in the year.
+Additional capacity was added in several countries apart from Colombia and Taiwan, which have added geothermal power newly in the year.
 The US is the leading producer of geothermal electricity in the world.
-In 2021, there were geothermal power plants in California, Nevada, Utah, Oregon, Hawaii, Idaho, and New Mexico, which produced about 16.2 billion kilowatt-hours (kWh) equal to about 0.4% of total US utility-scale electricity generation.
-By 2050, geothermal power output in and outside of the western part of the US may be significantly increased to offer 60+ gigawatts electric (GWe) of reliable, flexible clean energy.
+In 2021, geothermal power plants in California, Nevada, Utah, Oregon, Hawaii, Idaho and New Mexico produced about 16.2 billion kilowatt-hours (kWh) equal to about 0.4% of total US utility-scale electricity generation.
+By 2050, geothermal power output in and outside of the western part of the US could be greatly increased to provide 60+ gigawatts electric (GWe) of reliable, flexible clean energy.

 Restraint: Lack of exploration and drilling techniques